groupdocs-annotation-cloud/GroupDocs.Annotation-Products/english/annotation/php/_index.md

     more_feature:
       # more_feature_loop
       - title: "Quick & Reliable Document Annotation"
         content: "GroupDocs.Annotation Cloud API provides a number of ways to deal with annotations.
-It not only allows retrieving annotations from documents, but also adds(exports) or remove annotations from a document and retrieves the resultant document as the stream.‎"
+It not only allows retrieving annotations from documents, but also adds(exports) or remove annotations from a document and retrieves the resultant document as the stream."

       # more_feature_loop
       - title: "Remove document annotations - PHP"